austincondiff/austincondiff/README.md

 ## `👋` Howdy!

-I’m Austin, a senior UI designer and engineer, creative coder who specializes in front-end development.
+I’m Austin, a senior creative UI engineer specializing in front-end development.
 My goal is to create beautiful user-centric designs and translate them into pixel-perfect performant websites or applications.
 I strive to write scalable maintanable and readable code keeping future developers in mind.

 Want to know more about me?
 [Check out my portfolio.](https://austincondiff.com/)